Foreigners Working in Thailand on Tourist Visas

 Tax Insight | July 2001

 A visa that is issued on-arrival in Thailand is an immigration matter and just about irrelevant for Thailand tax law matters.

 Irrespective of the type of visa, under the Thai tax law:

-But it doesn't stop there, and when foreign company employees are working in Thailand on tourist visas, they are potentially causing Thai tax risks for their foreign company employers as well.
+But it doesn't stop there, and if a foreign company employees is working in Thailand on a tourist visa, he or she is potentially causing Thai tax risks for their foreign company employers as well.

-Foreign company employers should seek proper Thailand tax advice before allowing any employees to simply fly into Thailand on tourist visas for carrying on business activities in Thailand.
+Foreign company employers should seek proper Thailand tax advice before allowing any employees to simply fly into Thailand on tourist visas for the purpose of carrying on business activities in Thailand.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.